Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 music and his courageous fight for his daughter's health on the This Is Your Life program.

-where they broke all house records.
-Paramount then released the film ‘The Five Pennies’ based on Red's
+they broke all house records.
+Paramount then released the film ‘The Five Pennies’ based on Red's life and

-passed on their wisdom, Red Nichols has been
+on their wisdom, Red Nichols has been criticized for

-criticized for being influenced by Bix.
-Red's reply to
+being influenced by Bix.
+Red's reply to that was "Bix

-that was "Bix was great.
-There isn't a musician alive
+was great.
+There isn't a musician alive who isn't

-in the East, trumpets either played like Red Nichols
+the East, trumpets either played like Red Nichols or

-or Bix.
-I liked the nice, clean sound Nichols was
+Bix.
+I liked the nice, clean sound Nichols was getting

-getting on the trumpet in those days".
-Red Nichols
+on the trumpet in those days".
+Red Nichols has left

-has left his mark on the field of jazz.
-Yes sir, there is
+his mark on the field of jazz.
+Yes sir, there is nothing

-nothing like the NICE CLEAN SOUND OF GOOD
+like the NICE CLEAN SOUND OF GOOD JAZZ.

 Musician, July 1959.